Twisted cuprate van der Waals heterostructures with controlled Josephson coupling: Introduction

-The BSCCO offers an ideal platform for realizing vdW heterostructures as it intrinsically forms a stack of JJs along its crystallographic $c$-axis, made up of superconducting CuO\textsubscript{2} bilayers sandwiched between insulating [SrO-BiO] bilayers\,\cite{kleiner1992intrinsic}.
-Cleaving the BSCCO between the BiO planes can form atomically thin crystals with a superconducting transition temperature as high as that of bulk\,\cite{liao2018superconductor,yu2019high, zhao2019sign}, holding the $d$-wave superconducting gap\,\cite{morikawa1999angle, basov2005electrodynamics}.
+Twisted van der Waals (vdW) heterostructures comprising thin cuprate superconductors have been proposed as an adaptable platform for Josephson junctions (JJs) with controllable properties\,\cite{kawabata2004macroscopic,yokoyama2007theory,volkov2021josephson, can2021probing, tummuru2022josephson, volkov2023magic}.
+These structures offer a unique opportunity for revealing an interplay between superconducting order parameter (SOP) symmetries in the superconducting crystals.
+The cuprate compound,\,\biscco (BSCCO) represents an ideal system for realizing the vdW heterostructures.
+Such a heterostructure forms a stack of the intrinsic JJs along the BSCCO crystallographic $c$-axis, comprising the superconducting CuO\textsubscript{2} bilayers sandwiched between the insulating [SrO-BiO] bilayers\,\cite{kleiner1992intrinsic}.
+Cleaving the BSCCO between the BiO planes forms atomically thin crystals with the superconducting transition temperature as high as that of bulk\,\cite{liao2018superconductor,yu2019high, zhao2019sign}, holding the $d$-wave superconducting gap\,\cite{morikawa1999angle, basov2005electrodynamics}.
 Because of the nodal gap in the $d$-wave SOP \cite{klemm1998angular, bille2001models}, the Josephson tunneling across the twisted BSCCO junctions is expected to be suppressed at certain angles.
 Nevertheless, past experiments on the twisted BSCCO junctions did not detect any angular dependence of the Josephson critical current\,\cite{li1999bi, zhu2021presence, latyshev2004c}.
-This can be understood as a result of the high-temperature annealing in oxygen, which was supposed to restore surface superconductivity but also induces undesired structural distortions at the junction.
+This can be understood as a result of the high-temperature annealing in oxygen, which not only restores the surface superconductivity but also induces the undesired structural distortions at the junction.
 At the same time, the strong angular dependence of the critical current compatible with the $d$-wave pairing symmetry has been reported on the micron-thick whisker BSCCO junctions\,\cite{takano2002d}.
-The $d$-wave nature of the SOP has been also demonstrated in the grain boundary (GB)-based cuprate JJs and superconducting quantum interference devices fabricated via the bicrystal and tricrystal techniques\,\cite{mannhart2002experiments,hilgenkamp2002grain,lombardi2002intrinsic,tsuei2004robust}.
-The symmetry of the SOP was easy to observe in the GB junctions due to the longer coherence length in-plane than along the $c$-axis.
-Yet, the GBJJs have inevitable multifaceted interfaces in all three dimensions that creates additional complexity in controlling Josephson coupling\,\cite{hilgenkamp1996implications}.
+The $d$-wave nature of the SOP has been also demonstrated in the grain boundary (GB)-based cuprate JJs and superconducting quantum interference devices fabricated using the bicrystal and tricrystal techniques\,\cite{mannhart2002experiments,hilgenkamp2002grain,lombardi2002intrinsic,tsuei2004robust}.
+The symmetry of the SOP was easy to observe in the GB junctions since the in-plane coherence length is much larger than the coherence length along the $c$-axis.
+Yet, the GBJJs have inevitable multifaceted interfaces in all three dimensions that create additional complexity in controlling Josephson coupling\,\cite{hilgenkamp1996implications}.